Please note: a valid prescription is required for all prescription medication.

 - Not available for Cold-Packed products

-What is Cerenia Injection used for in dogs and cats?
+What is Cerenia Injection used for?

-How soon does Cerenia Injection start working and how long does it last?
+How quickly does Cerenia Injection start working?

-Can Cerenia Injection be given to cats safely?
+Can Cerenia Injection be given at home?

 Rewards Program